-• PPE infrastructure, community assets, other assets, staff housing (movable and immovable): depreciated replacement cost;

-- PPE land and buildings: values from the valuation roll (or in the event that such is not available, market value); - Heritage assets: market value or replacement cost (or in the event that such is not available or appropriate, no value shall be indicated); - Investment property: values from the valuation roll (or in the event that such is not available, market value); and - Intangible assets: depreciated replacement cost.
+- i.
+PPE infrastructure, community assets, other assets, staff housing (movable and immovable): depreciated replacement cost; - ii.
+PPE land and buildings: values from the valuation roll (or in the event that such is not available, market value); - iii.
+Heritage assets: market value or replacement cost (or in the event that such is not available or appropriate, no value shall be indicated); - iv.
+Investment property: values from the valuation roll (or in the event that such is not available, market value); and - v.
+Intangible assets: depreciated replacement cost.

-The capitalisation threshold is set at R500 (five hundred rand), (excluding VAT where applicable), but the application thereof will be determined annually by the municipality.
+The capitalisation threshold is set at R 1 000.00 (One thousand rand excluding VAT where applicable), but the application thereof will be determined annually by the municipality.
 In this regard:

-- All assets with a cost (excluding VAT where applicable) equal to or less than the capitalisation threshold and with an estimated useful life of more than one year shall be expensed in the statement of financial performance and not be capitalised.
-These assets shall not be depreciated or tested for impairment and shall not generate any further transactions, except in the cases where losses are recovered by means of insurance claims or recoveries from disciplinary actions. - These assets shall be bar-coded for identification purposes and recorded on a Minor Assets Control List. - The existence of items recorded on such a list shall be physically verified from time to time, and at least once in every financial year, and any amendments which are made to such lists pursuant to such asset verifications shall be retained for audit purposes.
+- i.
+All assets with a cost (excluding VAT where applicable) equal to or less than the capitalisation threshold and with an estimated useful life of more than one year shall be expensed in the statement of financial performance and not be capitalised.
+These assets shall not be depreciated or tested for impairment and shall not generate any further transactions, except in the cases where losses are recovered by means of insurance claims or recoveries from disciplinary actions. - ii.
+These assets may or may not be bar-coded for identification purposes due to their nature and will recorded on a Minor Assets Control List. - iii.
+The existence of items recorded on such a list shall be physically verified from time to time, and at least once in every financial year.